 - Screen hash just before making the chocolates.
 Store your buds or trim in the freezer until you plan to make the chocolates, I use zip-loc freezer bags for freezer storage.
 Screened hash has a very poor “shelf life” when exposed to light and air and heat, so store the buds not the screened hash; if need be.

-- Decarboxylate your screened hash in the oven at 240 degrees for 1 hour, then remove the hash from the oven.
+- Decarboxylate your screened hash in the oven at 240 degrees for 45 minutes to an hour.
+Then, remove the hash from the oven.
 Just place your hash on parchment paper on a cookie sheet to bake it in the oven.

 - Pour (or spoon) melted chocolate into molds coated with coconut oil and place into the freezer for 20 minutes.